Address: 1836 Grant Street Denver, Colorado 80203 (office) – field sites in Southwest Denver & Far Northeast Denver

 The intern will:

-Interns in Colorado “I Have A Dream” Foundation’s program will receive weekly 1:1 supervision from a licensed professional in the mental health field, regular larger group training throughout the year on therapeutic strategies and methods, ethics, etc., quarterly session observations from the Director of Clinical Services, and participate in team meetings where case conceptualization is discussed.
+Interns in Colorado “I Have A Dream” Foundation’s program will receive weekly one on one supervision from a licensed professional in the mental health field, regular larger group training throughout the year on therapeutic strategies and methods, ethics, etc., quarterly session observations from the Senior Director of Clinical Services, and participate in team meetings where case conceptualization is discussed.

 - Minimum of beginner level knowledge on child development and behavior